 But aren’t domestic brands like Xiaomi more popular in China?
 Not at all.
-At the end of the last year, Apple was outperforming Xiaomi in terms of sales and was the second most popular brand after Huawei, along with budget brand OPPO and Vivo.
+At the end of the last year, Apple was outperforming Xiaomi in terms of sales and was the second most popular brand after Huawei, along with budget brands like OPPO and Vivo.

 A number of millionaires at the end of 2019.
 The Chinese have more and more money to spend and therefore can afford gilded smartphones.
-China is already the second country in terms of the number of millionaires.
+China is already the second country in terms of the millionaires living in the country.
 What better proof do you need that communism makes people richer?

 This video was posted yesterday on Chinese social media.
 A rich and spoiled Chinese woman makes fun of the destitute people living in the mountains and tosses them a bill.

 As Mao claims in the Chinese Bible, The Little Red Book: